 How to Strengthen SME Financial Literacy

-It is possible to strengthen financial literacy by enlisting the help of your accountant.
-M. Bačianskas suggests treating the accountant not only as a person who submits declarations to the State Tax Inspectorate (VMI) but turning them into a consultant.
-“Devote 1 hour per month not only to confirming numbers but also to questions for the accountant: ‘Why did our cost of goods sold rise this month?’, ‘What is our break-even point?'”
+To strengthen financial literacy is possible by taking into help one’s accountant.
+M. Bačianskas suggests to treat the accountant not only as a person who submits declarations to the State Tax Inspectorate, but to turn him into a consultant.
+“Devote 1 hour per month not only to confirm numbers, but also for questions to the accountant: ‘Why did our self-cost rise this month?’, ‘What is our break-even or no-loss point?'”

-Ask the accountant to create a simple Excel table, a so-called dashboard, where you would see only the 3–5 most important indicators for you, for example, cash balance, EBITDA, and accounts receivable, i.e., the amount of money that buyers owe the company for sold goods or provided services.
+Ask the accountant to create a simple “Excel” table, a so-called dashboard, in which you would see only the 3–5 most important indicators for you, for example, the money balance, EBITDA, and debtor debts, i.e., the sum of money which buyers owe the company for sold goods or provided services.

-Take advantage of targeted courses or training.
-In Lithuania, organizations such as the “Innovation Agency” or business clubs often organize free or cheap training for SME managers about financial management and preparing for investments.
+Take advantage of targeted courses or trainings.
+In Lithuania, organizations such as the “Innovation Agency” or business clubs often organize free or cheap trainings for SME managers about finance management and preparation for investments.

-Use modern accounting programs that offer visual reports.
-Seeing a cash flow curve visually is much easier than analyzing a gray column of numbers.
-Learn to use simple financial modeling templates that allow you to enter variables, for example, what will happen if fuel costs rise by 20%, and immediately see the impact on profit.
+Use modern accounting programs which offer visual reports.
+To see the money flow curve visually is much easier than to analyze a gray column of numbers.
+Learn to use simple financial modeling templates, which allow to enter variables, for example, what will be if fuel costs rise 20% and immediately see the influence on profit.

 “Consult with a bank manager even before submitting a financing application.
-A credit manager can indicate the weak points of your finances, which you will have time to fix,” advises M. Bačianskas.
+A lending manager can indicate the weak places of your finances, which you will have time to fix,” advises M. Bačianskas.